salesforce/best/docs/content/docs/configuration.md

 #### `--useHttp`
 `boolean` Runs benchmarks against a temporary HTTP server (instead of using the "file:" protocol).

-## Best Configuration
+## Best Configuration File
 Below are all of the support options that you can customize in your `best.config.js`:

 #### `projectName` (required)
 `string` Specify the name of your benchmarking project here.

-#### `gitIntegration`
-`boolean` Integrates with GitHub, posting the results of the benchmark or comparison.

 #### `externalStorage`
-` string` This option allows to save the results in an arbitrary storage system.
+`string` This option allows to save the results in an arbitrary storage system.
 Pass the external storage adapter that you would like to use.
 Currently Best supports AWS with the `@best/store-aws` adapter.

 #### `apiDatabase`
 `object` This option must be supplied in order to store your results in a database for use with the frontend.
 The configuration must specify an adapter and connection uri.
 Best currently supports either `sql/sqlite` or `sql/postgres` databases.